zipwireapp/zipwireapp/copyright/index.md

 - A statement that you, in good faith, believe that use of the material in the manner complained of is not authorized by the copyright owner, its agent, or the law.
 - A statement that the information in the notification is accurate, and under penalty of perjury, that you are authorized to act on behalf of the owner of an exclusive right that is allegedly infringed.

-## Digital Millennium Copyright Act (“DCMA”) Counter-notifications
+## Objections

-On the flip-side, if you believe your material has been removed in error, you can file a written counter-notification.
+On the flip-side, if you believe your material has been removed in error, you can counter the action with a written objection.
 Please include the following information:

 - A physical or electronic signature, or the signature of the person authorized to act on your behalf.
 - A description of the material that was removed.